jjoschageissler-cmyk/portswigger-labs/17-PT-simple-case-inWriting.md

 ## Attack Steps

 ### 1. find file path
-Escape the basepath with ´../´
+Escape the basepath with `../`.
+You may have to try several times, as you don't know how many directories the basepath consists of.
+If you don't use the correct amount of `../` the response tells you ´no such file or directory´.

 <img src="screenshots/16-payload.png" width="700">